travjbarnes/graphql-backend/README.md

 - `yarn prisma generate` takes the Prisma datamodel and generates the code to interact with our DB (i.e. the code that lives in `./src/generated/prisma-client/`).
 - `yarn prisma deploy` deploys the updated datamodel on the Prisma server (and also calls `prisma generate`).
-- You can visit `$PRISMA_ENDPOINT` to interact with the Prisma API through the GraphQL playground.
+- You can visit `$PRISMA_ENDPOINT/$NODE_ENV` to interact with the Prisma API through the GraphQL playground.
 Note that you'll need to run `yarn prisma token` to get an authorization token to access this endpoint.
 Then set a header like `Authorization: Bearer $TOKEN`.

 ### Updating the public schema